shubhanshu2001/Zywa_backend_Assignment/README.md

 - csvtojson: Library for converting CSV data to JSON format
 - csv-parser: Library for parsing CSV files

+## Docker

+To run the application using Docker, you can use the provided Dockerfile:
+- Build the Docker image: `docker build -t zywa-card-status .`
+- Run the Docker container: `docker run -p 3000:80 zywa-card-status`

 ## Usage

 Start the server: npm start